Adit1414/AP-Assignment2-2023051/README.md

 # AP-Assignment2-2023051

-# Generic Feedback System, Enhanced User Role Management, and Robust Exception Handling

 ## Overview

 This project implements three key features:
-1. *Generic Feedback System*: Students can provide feedback on completed courses using a generic class that can handle various types of feedback, such as numeric ratings and textual comments.
+1. *Generic Feedback System*: Students can provide feedback on completed courses using a generic class that can handle two types of feedback: Numeric ratings and Textual comments.
-2. *Enhanced User Role Management*: A new user role, *Teaching Assistant (TA)*, is introduced, which inherits from the Student class and has additional functionalities related to assisting professors with grading.
+2. *Enhanced User Role Management*: A new user role, *TA (Teaching Assistant)*, is introduced, which inherits from the Student class and has additional functionalities related to assisting professors with grading.
 3. *Robust Exception Handling*: Custom exception handling is added to manage invalid course registrations, login failures, and course drop deadline violations.

 ---

-## 1. Generic Feedback System (20 marks)
+## 1. Generic Feedback System

 ### Concept
 The Generic Feedback System uses *Generic Programming* to manage different types of feedback provided by students on completed courses.